Convergence (puctually and uniformly)

 Basic Concepts and Principles

-for which the Fourier series is convergent.
-This convergence is in the sense of the norm generated by this space, called the quadratic norm, ie we have obtained.
+We have already seen in theory of Hilbert spaces that there is a class of functions L2(T) for which Fourier series are convergent.
+This convergence is in sense of the norm generated by this space, called the quadratic norm, therefore we have obtained.

 Fourier series convergence to the midjump-value in jump-discontinuities points.

-But it is important to note that this convergence is in the sense of the norm.
+But it is important to warn that this convergence is in the sense of the norm.

 Moreover we have found that given a sequence {u} of elements in space

-There exists a function of our space of functions for which {u} are the Fourier coefficients and of trigonometric series so formed, converges to the function in the norm sense of this space
+There exists a function of our space of functions L2(T) for which {u} are the Fourier coefficients of trigonometric series, and it converges to the function in the norm sense of this space.

 We now want to extend a little more this space of functions and find conditions for puntual and uniform convergence of Fourier series.